 This year hasn’t been easy, but we have reason to be optimistic heading into 2021.
 Momentum is on our side in key states, and we have plans for long-term success in others.
 With your help, we can lay the foundation for policy change across the country while continuing our work to ensure people have the information and tools they need to plan their end-of-life care.
-Will you make a gift today and power our progress?

 We are grateful for everyone who supported and sustained Death with Dignity in 2020, and look forward to sharing updates on our progress next year.